creachadair/cookies/docs/chrome-encrypted-cookies.md

 ## Key Generation

 The 16-byte AES-128 encryption key is generated using the [PBKDF2 (RFC 2898)](https://tools.ietf.org/html/rfc2898) algorithm from a user-provided passphrase.
 The key generation salt is the fixed string `saltysalt`.
 On macOS, Chrome uses 1003 iterations of the key generation algorithm; on Linux it uses 1 iteration.
 I don't know what it does on Windows.

+On macOS, Chrome stores the encryption passphrase in the user's login keychain under "Chrome Safe Storage".
+The passphrase is base64-encoded but is used directly in its base64-encoded form.

+Older versions of Chrome and Chromium on Linux used the fixed passphrase `peanuts`, but more recent versions use the Gnome keyring.